marasco/gitbook-wpr-tournated/getting-started/entries-review.md

 1. Open the **Entries** tab for your tournament in the TMS (manager.tournated.com) and the seeding **Entry List** spreadsheet file the USPA will have emailed to you, to review the items below.
 2. Make any necessary changes.
 (Complete the below **What to Review in Entries** checklist.)
 3. Enter the changes you've made in the TMS in the seeding **Entry List** spreadsheet file the USPA emailed you.
+Your TMS Entries tab should match this file after implementing changes in both.
 (To assist in organization, you may click **Export → Download Data for All Categories** to obtain the **Entry List** file containing your changes made in the TMS, if any -- but note this does not contain ranking points/seedings, while the USPA file does.)
+Be mindful in the USPA file to cut-and-paste ranking points along with player info for division & changes, if any.
 4. If any changes - i.e. late entries and/or teams changing divisions and/or partner changes -, seeding may be impacted; determine updated seeding in the original **Entry List** spreadsheet file the USPA emailed you.
 See Step "5.
 Seeding" Instructions for details.

 ## What to Review in Entries